aneasystone/github-trending/README.md

 ## Css

+* 【2023-09-18】[CodeWithHarry / email-validator](https://github.com/CodeWithHarry/email-validator) - This project can be used to validate emails using the emailvalidation api
 * 【2023-09-17】[dmystical-coder / circle-35-assignment-02](https://github.com/dmystical-coder/circle-35-assignment-02) - Leveraging AltSchool circles, we are to build a very basic calculator with Javascript.
 * 【2023-09-17】[yaoyao-liu / minimal-light](https://github.com/yaoyao-liu/minimal-light) - A simple and elegant Jekyll theme for an academic personal homepage
 * 【2023-09-17】[tachyons-css / tachyons](https://github.com/tachyons-css/tachyons) - Functional css for humans